Women's rights: Greece

-Although Spartan women were formally excluded from military and political life, they enjoyed considerable status as mothers of Spartan warriors.
+Although Spartan women were formally excluded from military and political life, an extremely small group enjoyed considerable status as mothers of Spartan warriors.
 As men engaged in military activity, women took responsibility for running estates.
 Following protracted warfare in the 4th century BC, Spartan women owned approximately between 35% and 40% of all Spartan land and property.
 By the Hellenistic Period, some of the wealthiest Spartans were women.
 Spartan women controlled their own properties, as well as the properties of male relatives who were away with the army.
-Girls, as well as boys, received an education.
 But despite relatively greater freedom of movement for Spartan women, their role in politics was the same as Athenian women.

 Plato acknowledged that extending civil and political rights to women would substantively alter the nature of the household and the state.
-Aristotle, who had been taught by Plato, denied that women were slaves or subject to property, arguing that "nature has distinguished between the female and the slave", but he considered wives to be "bought".
+Aristotle denied that women were slaves or subject to property, arguing that "nature has distinguished between the female and the slave", but he considered wives to be "bought".
 He argued that women's main economic activity is that of safeguarding the household property created by men.
 According to Aristotle, the labour of women added no value because "the art of household management is not identical with the art of getting wealth, for the one uses the material which the other provides".

 Contrary to Plato's views, the Stoic philosophers argued for equality of the sexes, sexual inequality being in their view contrary to the laws of nature.
 In doing so, they followed the Cynics, who argued that men and women should wear the same clothing and receive the same kind of education.
-They also saw marriage as a moral companionship between equals rather than a biological or social necessity and practiced these views in their lives as well as their teachings.
+They also saw marriage as a moral companionship between equals rather than a biological or social necessity.
 The Stoics adopted the views of the Cynics and added them to their own theories of human nature, thus putting their sexual egalitarianism on a strong philosophical basis.